alexentwistle/sub-test/README.md

 ## ToDo
-- Add comma delimiters to 'results.txt' to enable conversion to csv / xlsx
+- Add comma delimiters to 'sub_responses.txt' to enable conversion to csv / xlsx OR use pandas to make dataframe
-- Test responses for different status codes (e.g.200 & 301 are fine. check: 302,403,404,500)
+- Add more detail to Reponse History (i.e. each URL of redirection step)
 - Check HTML response for noindex tag on accessible URLs